mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Eligible Voters and Candidates

-1. CSUS runs elections for the following positions: President, Vice President (VP) Internal, VP External, VP Finance, VP Academic, VP Administration, and VP Diversity.
+1. CSUS runs elections for the VP positions.

-2. A U1 Representative, which can be more than one representative at the choice of the elected representative, is elected by the regular members who are first year computer science students, including those who have just transferred.
-The U1 Representative(s) have one vote on executive council.
+2. A U1 Representative, which can be more than one representative at the choice of the elected representative, is elected by the regular members who are first year computer science students in the first month of the school year, including those who have just transferred.

 ## Procedures

-Elections are held between the first and last days of March excepting the U1 rep, who is appointed between the first and last days of September.
+Elections are held between the first and last days of March.
 Vacancies are filled by elections at the discretion of the CRO.
 Elections can also be initiated and administered collectively by the executive committee by a 2/3 vote to fill vacancies and such elections will run for fifteen days starting from the day of the vote.